TreezCode/Liri-Node-App/README.md

 * `movie-this "The Matrix"`

 The `OMDB API` requires you to provide a unique **API Key** to retrieve a data response.
 You can do this by signing up for a developer account to recieve a *personal* key or you may use `trilogy`.

+## Getting Started 🏁

+The following steps will get you a copy of the application up and running on your local machine for testing and grading puproses.

+1. Clone this repository from github.
+2. Git clone repository in IDE of choice
+3. Open folder in text-editor of choice
+4. Create a `.env` file (Personal credentials will live here)
+5. In `.env` place these lines:
+`SPOTIFY_ID=<YOUR SPOTIFY ID HERE>` `SPOTIFY_SECRET=<YOUR SPOTIFY SECRET HERE>` `OMDB_API=<YOUR OMDB API KEY HERE>` or `OMDB_API=trilogy`
+6. If all pre-requisites are met, open application in IDE and run the app by typing `node liri.js`!